boeckmann/asm6502/README.txt

  4.6.5 .IF, .ELSE and .ENDIF directives

        Conditionally assembles code depending on the value of the argument to .IF.
-If it is non-zero the code between .IF and .ENDIF is assembled, or between .IF and .ELSE, if .ELSE is given.
-If the argument to .IF is zero the code between the corresponding .ELSE and .ENDIF is assembled, if .ELSE is specified.
+If it is non-zero, the code between .IF and .ENDIF is assembled, or between .IF and .ELSE, if .ELSE is given.
+If the argument to .IF is zero and .ELSE is specified, the code between .ELSE and .ENDIF is assembled.
 Otherwise the source between .IF and .ENDIF is skipped.

-       It is an error if the argument to .IF yields an undefined value.
+       It is an error if the argument to .IF yields an undefined value in pass one.
 The conditional directives may _not_ be preceded by a label.

        Example: